3 Time-Saving Tools when Sealing a Driveway

 Once the driveway is pressure washed and has had at least 24 hours to dry it is ready to be sealed.
 Rolling on a driveway is simple but takes a lot of time if you want to get a thick coat.
 You can roll on a driveay sealant just like you roll paint onto a wall.
 One tool that can cut down the time it takes to roll on driveway sealant is an 18″ roller frame along with an 18″ roller cover.

-Most of the rollers that you see in use are 12″ long.
-Using a 12″ long roller to seal on a driveway doesn’t cover a lot of surface area with each stride and can take a very long time.
+Most of the rollers that you see in use are 9″ wide.
+Using a 9″ long roller to seal on a driveway doesn’t cover a lot of surface area with each stride and can take awhile longer.
 Using an 18″ roller can seal more of the driveway with each stride and can cut down up to 50% of your labor.

 18″ Roller Tray